Embracing Cycle Syncing: A Journey Towards Empowered Training

 Are you curious enough to look closely at your own patterns, even if what you see means changing things?

-If this resonates and you would like support in periodising your training and life around your hormones, energy and reality, you are always welcome to reach out.
+If this resonates and you would like support in periodising your training and life around your hormones, energy, and reality, you are always welcome to reach out. @active_shakti and @charlottevcrisp

 Your body is not a machine.
 It is a living, changing system.
 When you work with that, instead of against it, everything becomes more sustainable.